hpc/hpc-collab/README.md

 The initial release requires local enablers: gmake, vagrant and virtualbox.
 Lighterweight and multi-node mechanisms, such as containers, jails and pods, are planned.

 Two representative HPC cluster recipes are included.
-At present, recipes generate clusters local to the installation host.
+Presently, recipes generate clusters local to the installation host.
 Cluster recipes are in the clusters directory.
-At present, two representative cluster recipes are provided.
+Two representative cluster recipes are provided.

  <b>vc</b> is a virtual machine-based cluster, configured with the service-factored following nodes:
  <UL>